Skip to main content

 Not to be left behind the times, many mince pies are now becoming vegan.

-Greggs was the only company that appeared to only offer vegan mince pies, but it did sell a lot of other meat products.
+Greggs was the only company where all its mince pies were vegan, but it does sell a lot of other meat and dairy products.

 Are there palm oil free mince pies?